Micro-CHP stands for Micro Combined Heat and Power: it's an alternative to gas boilers or fuel oil boilers.

 Do you have a gas boiler, a fuel boiler or solar panels at home?

 Which is the cheapest and most environmentally friendly solution when you get down to facts?
-For those looking to save on their energy bill, it's best to carefully compara energy providers on sites like this one.
+For those looking to save on their energy bill, it's best to carefully compara energy providers.

 What's Micro-CHP and how does it work?